ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 !!! tip "Burst-based InSAR available for Sentinel-1"

     Users are now able to process burst-based Sentinel-1 InSAR products on demand using ISCE2 software!

     This functionality is available on [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu/" ){target=_blank} as well as through the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}.

 ## Sentinel-1 Bursts

 [Single Look Complex](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/single-look-complex 'https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/single-look-complex' ){target=_blank} (SLC) data is required to generate interferograms from Sentinel-1 data.
 The European Space Agency (ESA) packages this type of data into Interferometric Wide (IW) SLC products, which are available for download from ASF.
 These IW SLC products include three sub-swaths, each containing many individual burst SLCs.

 Historically, most InSAR processing has been performed using the full IW SLC scene, but ASF has developed a method of [extracting the individual SLC bursts](https://sentinel1-burst-documentation.asf.alaska.edu/ 'https://sentinel1-burst-documentation.asf.alaska.edu/' ){target=_blank} from IW SLC products, which facilitates burst-based processing workflows.

 Working at the burst level of the Sentinel-1 SLC data provides a couple key benefits:

-**1. Bursts are consistently geolocated through time**
-The coverage of a burst is the same for every orbit of the satellite, so you can be confident that every burst with the same [Full Burst ID](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8#ref-n-VYIiUe "Sentinel-1 Burst Overview https://arcg.is/zSafi0" ){target=_blank} in a stack of acquisitions will cover the same geographic location.
+**1. Bursts are consistently geolocated through time** The coverage of a burst is the same for every orbit of the satellite, so you can be confident that every burst with the same [Full Burst ID](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8#ref-n-VYIiUe "Sentinel-1 Burst Overview https://arcg.is/zSafi0" ){target=_blank} in a stack of acquisitions will cover the same geographic location.
 In contrast, the framing of the IW SLCs is not consistent through time, so when using IW SLCs as the basis for InSAR, scene pairs do not always fully overlap.

 **2. Bursts cover a smaller geographic area**
 IW SLC products are extremely large, and, in many cases, only a small portion of the image is of interest.
 You can process only the bursts that cover your specific area of interest, which significantly decreases the time and cost required to generate InSAR products.

 Refer to the [Sentinel-1 Bursts tutorial](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8 "Sentinel-1 Bursts Tutorial https://arcg.is/zSafi0" ){target=_blank} to learn more about how [ASF extracts burst-level products](https://sentinel1-burst-documentation.asf.alaska.edu/ "ASF Sentinel-1 Burst Documentation" ){target=_blank} from Sentinel-1 IW and EW SLCs.

-**3. Bursts allow more AOI customization**
+**3. Bursts provide AOI customization**
-When using the `INSAR_ISCE_MULTI_BURST` job type, you can select multiple reference and secondary bursts from the same track to compose a custom area of interest (AOI).
-This allows
+When using the `INSAR_ISCE_MULTI_BURST` job type, you can select multiple reference and secondary bursts from the same track.
+This allows you to compose a custom area of interest (AOI) and create InSAR product that span IW SLC boundaries.
+Currently we support InSAR jobs that span 1-15 burst footprints.

 ### Burst InSAR Processing

 The Sentinel-1 Burst InSAR products are generated using the Jet Propulsion Laboratory's [ISCE2 software](https://github.com/isce-framework/isce2#readme "https://github.com/isce-framework/isce2" ){target=_blank}.
 ASF is committed to transparency in product development, and we are pleased to be able to offer an InSAR product that leverages open-source software for processing.

 For those who would prefer to work at the scale of a full IW SLC, our original [On Demand InSAR](insar_product_guide.md){target=_blank} products are still available.
 These products have a larger footprint, and are generated using [GAMMA software](https://www.gamma-rs.ch/software){target=_blank}.

 ### Using Sentinel-1 Burst InSAR

 Users can request Sentinel-1 Burst InSAR products [On Demand](https://search.asf.alaska.edu/#/?topic=onDemand "https://search.asf.alaska.edu/#/?topic=onDemand" ){target=_blank} in ASF's [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} data portal, or make use of our HyP3 [Python SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank} or [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank}.
 Input pair selection in Vertex uses either the [Baseline Tool](https://docs.asf.alaska.edu/vertex/baseline/ "https://docs.asf.alaska.edu/vertex/baseline/" ){target=_blank} or the [SBAS Tool](https://docs.asf.alaska.edu/vertex/sbas/ "https://docs.asf.alaska.edu/vertex/sbas" ){target=_blank} search interfaces.

-Users can also merge multiple Sentinel-1 Burst InSAR products together if their area of interest covers more than one burst.
-Please read the section on [Merging Sentinel-1 Burst InSAR Products](#merging-sentinel-1-burst-insar-products "Jump to the merge section of this document") for more information.
+!!! warning "Only the INSAR_ISCE_BURST job type is supported in Vertex"

+    We are currently transitiong from `INSAR_ISCE_BURST` to the `INSAR_ISCE_MULTI_BURST` HyP3 job type to support multi-burst AOIs.
+Unfortunately, `INSAR_ISCE_MULTI_BURST` job support is currently only available via our API and Python SDK, so Vertex users will need to continue using `INSAR_ISCE_BURST` for the immediate future.
+We plan to add Vertex support for `INSAR_ISCE_MULTI_BURST` jobs in the coming months.

 On Demand InSAR products only include co-polarized interferograms (VV or HH).
 Cross-polarized interferograms (VH or HV) are not available using this service.

 Users are cautioned to read the sections on [limitations](#limitations "Jump to the Limitations section of this document") and [error sources](#error-sources "Jump to the Error Sources section of this document") in InSAR products before attempting to use InSAR data.
 For a more complete description of the properties of SAR, see our [Introduction to SAR](../guides/introduction_to_sar.md "https://hyp3-docs.asf.alaska.edu/guides/introduction_to_sar" ){target=_blank} guide.

 {% endblock %}